 Aftertaste: This wasn’t a huge factor for any of the brands, but it was worst for Hell (the aftertaste is even sweeter, ugh), Guarana, and Red Bull.
 Least for Ultra.

 Stickiness: The biggest differentiator in this category was how a few of the drinks (especially Hell, but also Guarana and 365 Essential) had a sticky, syrupy feel in your mouth.
 That’s not the sensation of a refreshing drink, and it’s no bueno.
-In case you were wondering, the same three drinks were also a bit sticky when poured over me (yes, I actually did this), whereas Red Bull and Ultra were not.
+In case you were wondering, the same three drinks were also a bit sticky when poured on my arm (yes, I actually did this), whereas Red Bull and Ultra were not.

 Round 3: Design & Coolness